 The Bexar Archives are described on the Briscoe Center for American History website as “the official Spanish documents that preserve the political, military, economic, and social life of the Spanish province of Texas and the Mexican state of Coahulia y Texas.
 Both in their volume and breadth of subject matter, the Bexar Archives are the single most important source for the history of Hispanic Texas up to 1836.”
 Included with these documentations of the past of Spanish Texas are the interactions between the Spanish settlers and the indigenous peoples of Texas.
 These sources can be quite useful for getting a sensed of how the Spanish settlers interacted with natives, what they thought about them, and over all how they treated them.
 The Bexar Archives contents can be viewed translated or in their original form online or through the UTRGV Special Collections and Archives microfilm collection.

-William Bennett is pursuing a Bachelor of Arts degree in mass communication at the University of Texas Rio Grande Valley (UTRGV) with minors in history and anthropology.
+William Bennett is a former student assistant at Special Collections & Archives.
+He is currently pursuing a Bachelor of Arts degree in mass communication at UTRGV with minors in history and anthropology.
 William hopes to pursue a career in either broadcast or print journalism in the future, but he still has an interest in history.
-During his time with Special Collections & Archives, William has collaborated and assisted with the creation of several exhibits and events and compiled resources for research guides.
+During his time with Special Collections & Archives, William collaborated and assisted with the creation of several exhibits and events and compiled resources for research guides.